-Matt: While Marvel’s villain problem – at its most pronounced during Phase 2 – has gradually improved over time, the former Batman’s interpretation of Vulture gave us a far more sophisticated bad guy, completely different from the melodramatic Loki.
-Keaton brought his usual level of quiet intensity, crafting a grounded blue-collar character whose plight rings true in a way the typical ‘Mwahaha’ style villains simply cannot.
-Adrian Toomes and his crew got completely screwed over by big business and so he decided to salvage alien tech and sell it in order to provide for his family.
-Most people can sympathise with that kind of motivation, and it really helped that he literally balks at the notion of being a supervillain.
-The reveal that Toomes is Liz’s father and the uncomfortable, dangerous silences that follow were a masterpiece, and Keaton played it in such a way that he would have been intimidating regardless of his secret.
+Matt: While Marvel’s villain problem – at its most pronounced during Phase 2 – has gradually improved over time, the former Batman’s interpretation of Vulture gave us a far more sophisticated bad guy.
+Keaton brought his usual level of quiet intensity, crafting a grounded blue-collar character whose plight rings true in a way the world-conquering villains simply cannot.
+Adrian Toomes and his crew getting shafted by Big Business and turning to selling salvaged alien tech to provide for his family is an Actually Good character motivation.
+It also really helped that he literally balks at the notion of being a supervillain.
+The reveal that Toomes is Liz’s father and the uncomfortable silences that follow were great, and Keaton played it in a way that he would have been intimidating even without the reveal.
 He did all of this despite the same lack of screen time that is typically used as an excuse for worse villains.
 I hope we see more of these kinds of characters in the MCU in the future.

 Sir Ben Kingsley